 Because of the leveraging factor, these assets will tend to go up in price and reward those who take on the risk.
 This causes asset prices to appreciate.

-At a certain point, the central bank will usually raise interest rates to cool off this process, often taking signs from a tightening labor market and increases in consumer prices.
+At a certain point, the central bank will usually raise interest rates to cool off this process, often taking signs from a tightening labor market and/or increases in consumer prices.

 When the cash rate is pushed above the expected returns of bonds and/or the expected returns of equities, this rewards investors for holding on to cash relative to riskier alternatives.
 Accordingly, lending and borrowing activity will slow and the economy will grow at a slower pace.

-Normally, these positive risk premia for equities over bonds and for bonds over cash holds true.
+Normally, these positive risk premiums for equities over bonds and for bonds over cash holds true.
 However, that won’t always be true.
 Moreover, it’s not always prudent for that to be the case.

-If cash rates were perpetually left below the returns of other asset classes, then risk-taking would get out of control.
+If cash rates were perpetually left below the returns of other asset classes, then risk-taking would get out of hand.
 People would have no fear in going out to borrow cash and own higher-returning assets to the maximum degree that they could if they knew it would always work.
 This would not be a sustainable set of conditions.
 Too much leverage will build in the system and it’s important for investors to have a healthy fear of risk.

-When the US yield curve inverted earlier this year – both the 3-month / 10-year spread and later the 2-year / 10-year spread – many market participants criticized the Federal Reserve for being indifferent to it.
+When the US yield curve inverted in 2019 – both the 3-month / 10-year spread and later the 2-year / 10-year spread – many market participants criticized the Federal Reserve for being indifferent to it.
 While the Fed has been behind the curve and made an error in its assumptions of how much and how quickly it could tighten monetary policy in Q4 2018, managing monetary policy to the stock and/or bond markets is not necessarily the correct thing to do.

 This means there will be occasional periods where the economy and markets don’t perform as well.
 Central banks have a large amount of control over when this occurs, just as they have reasonable authority over when periods are better for the economy and markets.
 They impact the spreads through their use of monetary policy.
 Q4 2018 was one of these periods.